fraley/rota/howto/welcome.md

 [InviteApp](#BenchApp) will not allow more than 20 skaters and 2 goalies per event.
 If you show up and are not listed on the sign-in sheet, you will not be allowed to play if we are full &#128550;.
-Suggest: [confirming your choice](#confirm-your-choice) in [InviteApp](#benchapp) to make absolutely sure your RSVP was recorded properly before waking up early and heading to the rink.
+Suggest: [confirming your choice](#confirm-your-choice) in [InviteApp](#benchapp) to make absolutely sure your RSVP is what you believe it to be before waking up early and heading to the rink.

 # Spare Skaters

-Your status starts out as **Spare**.
+Your status starts out as **SPARE**.
 To find out your status:
 * go to [Vallco Morning Pickup](https://www.benchapp.com/switch/season/43082) team page
 * click the circle with your initials in the upper right hand corner of page
 * your full name will be followed by your status (ROSTER or SPARE)